paphilly/CustomerRewardsAPIs/README.md

 API is written from rewards application stand point

-DB Schema contains Customer and CustomerTransaction.
-Customer table was added to be realistic and complete, but not needed in current API requirements.
+DB Schema contains Customer and CustomerTransaction.Customer table was added to be realistic and complete, but not needed in current API requirements.

 H2 database used with some initial data.

 curl localhost:8090/rewards?months=3 -API for reward points for all customers for a given number of months, e.g., for past 3 months in this case curl localhost:8090/rewards/14?months=3 -API for reward points for a customer for a given number of months, e.g., customer 14 and 3 months